liamgentile/empatia/README.md

 ## How to use

+Ensure you have Google Chrome or Brave installed.

+#### Local setup

+Open Chrome and navigate to the extensions management page by typing chrome://extensions/ in the address bar and pressing Enter.
+If using Brave, navigate to brave://extensions.

+At the top right corner of the Extensions page, toggle the Developer mode switch to turn it on.

+Click the Load unpacked button.

+In the file picker that appears, select the `empatia` folder.

+Once loaded, the extension will appear in the list on the Extensions page.

+#### Getting Started

 1. Select supported sites: Choose which sites (Reddit, Bluesky, or Twitter) Empatia will run on.

 2. Adjust sensitivity: Set the sensitivity for emotional feedback (higher sensitivity will detect negative emotions with a lower threshold).